Nolan Arenado Player Props: Cardinals vs. Astros

 Nolan Arenado At The Plate

-- Among qualifying batters in MLB action, he ranks 48th in batting average, 97th in on-base percentage, and 42nd in slugging.
+- Among the qualifying batters in MLB, he ranks 49th in batting average, 95th in on-base percentage, and 31st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.